AleksanderTamm/SmartGreenHouse/README.md

 - Monitors temperature and humidity
 - Opens and closes window based on temperature
 - Based on the intentsity of the sunlight turns on/off growing lights
+- Is streamed via webcam
+- All aspects can be manually controlled via NodeRed dashboard

 ## Tech Stack